Animated Graphic showing possible Flooding from Storm Surge on

 The original graphics from which this animation was created are 4.8 times as wide and 4.8 times as high.

-It is possible to include overlays showing major roadways, railroads and other infrastructure.
 The original images are one degree wide by one degree high.
 In joining these images we have created an image 2 degrees high by 4 degrees wide.

 The primary value of the images is educational.